pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Diagnosis

 If your Drupal site is not managed with Composer, Autopilot only works on sites that are running Drush 8.
-Composer managed sites may use any compatible Drush version and will not display the Drush version error.
+Composer-managed sites may use any compatible Drush version and will not display the Drush version error.

 Autopilot only supports Integrated Composer; Build Tools sites cannot be updated.